-With the introduction of Aurora HDR into my workflow, editing is getting pretty cool and a lot quicker, but it now means I have to use three different programs (Lightroom, Photoshop and Aurora HDR) to get the all results I want.
-I could probably get everything I needed done in just Photoshop and Aurora or just Lighroom and Aurora, but Lightroom makes it much easier to adjust gradients, colors, curves, brushes etc and each program still does have some limitations.
+With the introduction of Aurora HDR into my workflow, editing has become significantly more efficient and quicker.
+However, it now requires the use of three different programs (Lightroom, Photoshop, and Aurora HDR) to achieve all the desired results.
+I could probably get everything I needed done in just Photoshop and Aurora, or just Lighroom and Aurora, but Lightroom makes it much easier to adjust gradients, colors, curves, brushes et,c and each program still does have some limitations.

 Lately, I’ve been trying to keep the work done in Photoshop to a minimum, because if you start adding too much to a Photoshop file, it quickly balloons to being 2GB+.
-So in Photoshop I usually just combine exposures, do some basic cleanup and add some sunlight glow.
-Once things feel good, I can flatten the layer so it comes down to a more reasonable 200MB file.
+In Photoshop, I typically combine exposures, perform some basic cleanup, and add a sunlight glow.
+Once things feel good, I can flatten the layer so it reduces to a more manageable 200MB file.

 This is why Lightroom is great.
-You get to add all these adjustments without increasing the file size because it’s all done through metadata.
+You can make all these adjustments without increasing the file size, as they are all done through metadata.
 Aurora I think does a little bit of both because the Aurora files do get pretty big.
-No where near 2GB though.
+Nowhere near 2GB though.

 My New Workflow

 Depending on the shot, I’ll combine my bracketed shots in Photoshop or Aurora HDR.
-I’ll use Aurora if there is just too much dynamic range for me to easily do it in Photoshop.
-However, if the scene is pretty simple, I can just combine my shots in Photoshop using a pretty cool trick that I never really see people use.
+I’ll use Aurora if there’s just too much dynamic range for me to handle easily in Photoshop.
+However, if the scene is relatively simple, I can combine my shots in Photoshop using a cool trick that I rarely see people use.
 It goes like this.

-When you stack your photos in Photoshop you can put your darkest exposures on top and then Double Click that layer, you’ll then get your Layer Style window.
-Notice at the bottom there is this setting called Underlying Layer.
+When you stack your photos in Photoshop, you can place your darkest exposures on top.
+Then, double-click that layer to open the Layer Style window.
+Notice at the bottom, there is this setting called Underlying Layer.
 This is essentially a Luminosity Mask, but way more powerful.

-Using this trick is usually better than using Apply Image in a layer mask, and way better than using that 1990’s technique of creating luminosity masks that still too many Landscape photographers are using.
+Using this trick is usually better than using Apply Image in a layer mask, and it’s way better than the 1990s technique of creating luminosity masks that many Landscape photographers still use.

-The advantage you get when using Apply Image on a layer mask is you can add a little blur to smooth things out a little bit more.
+The advantage of using Apply Image on a layer mask is that you can add a subtle blur to smooth out the image further.

-Once Layer Style is open, on the left of the Layer setting you have the shadows, on the right you have the highlights.
+Once Layer Style is open, on the left of the Layer settings, you have the shadows, and on the right, you have the highlights.

 The trick here is to hold down the Option or Alt key to break apart and drag out the control handles.

-What this is doing is masking out the shadows and allows you to adjust the mask with a sort of gradient.
+What this does is mask out the shadows, allowing you to adjust the mask with a gradient-like effect.
 You can even grab the far left control handle if you want less of the blacks or shadows to be affected.

 I do the same thing with the highlights when I’m enhancing some color on sun stars and don’t want the color enhancements to affect the extreme highlights.

-This is actually how I think Aurora HDR should do its luminosity masks since they seem to still use the old school method.
+This is actually how I think Aurora HDR should implement its luminosity masks, since they still seem to use the old-school method.

 Photoshop Enhancements